usnistgov/dft-crossfilter/SETUP.md

 At this point you are set for the data access part.
 For the visualizatio part you will have to build this modified bokeh snapshot.
 You will need to have gulp installed.
-When asked, selected the full install with the option 1):
+When asked, select the full install with the option:
 1) build and install fresh BokehJS

     $ source activate dft-crossfilter